karteum/Duplicide_legacy/README.md

 Duplicide
 =========

-A tool to detect duplicate files and dirs
+A tool to detect duplicate files and dirs.